aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/index.md

 hidden: false
 ---

-# FullNode for Devnet
+# Running Public Fullnodes

-This section explains how to install a public FullNode to connect to the Aptos devnet.
+This section explains how to install a public fullnode to connect to the Aptos network.

 ## [Using Aptos source and Docker](fullnode-source-code-or-docker.md)